 At first sight, the Autel MS906TS looks a whole lot like an ordinary tablet.
-With an 8-inch LED display and dimensions of 10 x 6.9 x 1.4 inches, this OBD2 scanner fits in a hand as comfortably as any tablet.
-It has a weight of just 2.42 pounds, so carrying it around shouldn’t be a problem.
+With an 8-inch LED display and dimensions of 10 x 6.9 x 1.4 inches, this OBD2 scanner fits in hand as comfortably as any tablet.
+It weighs just 2.42 pounds, so carrying it around shouldn’t be a problem.

-Portability of a diagnostic scanner is very important, especially for auto technicians.
-Ideally, you want a device that you can walk around with, whether inside your shop or out in the field.
-That’s exactly the kind of convenience offered by the lightweight and compact size of the Autel MaxiSYS MS906TS.
+The portability of a diagnostic scanner is crucial, especially for auto technicians.
+Ideally, you want a device that you can walk around with, whether inside your shop or in the field.
+That’s precisely the kind of convenience offered by the lightweight and compact size of the Autel MaxiSYS MS906TS.

-More importantly, its build with professional mechanics in mind.
+More importantly, it’s built with professional mechanics in mind.
 Pretty much every Autel MS906TS review will tell you that this device is packed with all the features needed for use in a professional auto shop.
 That includes a 6-core Samsung Exynos T5260 processor and 2GB of RAM for fast processing of diagnostic data.

 Table of Contents